Who is the new pope? American Cardinal Robert Prevost becomes Pope Leo XIV

 Where is Pope Leo XIV from?

 Pope Leo XIV was born in Chicago, Illinois, in 1955.
-He studied theology at the Catholic Theological Union of Chicago.
+He graduated from Villanova University in Pennsylvania with a degree in mathematics, then studied theology at the Catholic Theological Union of Chicago.

 In 2014, he was appointed apostolic administrator of the Diocese of Chiclayo in Peru by Pope Francis, according to the Vatican.
 A year later, he became a bishop.